The fastest way to spot a fake “agent”: ask for the replay

-Table 1: Practical comparison of popular agent orchestration approaches (2026 operator lens)
+Table 1: Agent orchestration options (2026 operator view)

 | Approach | Strength | Common failure mode | Best fit |